pbk005/Data-Science-Projects/README.md

 DIABETES PREDICTION

 According to National Diabetes Statistics Report more than 1.5 million people die each day worldwide.
-Diabetes is caused mainly due to high sugar levels in the blood.
+Diabetes is caused mainly due to high glucose/sugar levels in the blood.
 After analysis some of the features which leads to high sugar levels are discussed below
 1. tx -	On Insulin or Diabetes Meds
 2. dx -	Diagnosed with DM or Pre-DM
 3. tri - Triceps Skinfold